-Dr. Kathryn Seifert is a renowned expert, with over thirty years of experience, and a leading voice internationally, in the areas of violence, mental health, criminal justice and addictions.
+Dr. Kathryn Seifert is an expert in the areas of violence, mental health, criminal justice and addictions.
 She is the CEO of Eastern Shore Psychological Services (ESPS), a multidisciplinary private practice based out of Maryland that works with high-risk youth and their families.
 Dr. Seifert specializes in the assessment and treatment of individuals, who are at risk for violence and those who are emotionally disturbed, behaviorally disordered, victimized, delinquent, and/or are suffering from attachment disorders.
 Frequently called upon by national television networks to discuss violence and mental health, Dr. Seifert has interviewed on Anderson Cooper 360 on CNN, the Huffington Post Live, Discovery ID, Fox News, and CBC in Canada.
 She has appeared on numerous radio shows and local television programs.

 Dr. Seifert has written two books on youth violence.
 Her first book How Children Become Violent: Keeping Your Kids out of Gangs, Terrorist Organizations, and Cults, (Acanthus Publishing 2006)was awarded the 2007 IPPY (Independent Book Publishers Award) bronze medal in the Psychology/Mental Health category.
 Her second book Youth Violence: Theory, Prevention, and Intervention (Springer Publishing 2011) is written for the professional community and is frequently used in courses and training sessions where this content is a component of the curriculum.